Circassian nationalism

-Circassian nationalism (Note: Адыгэ лъэпкъыпсэ/нацианализм) is the desire among Circassians worldwide to preserve their heritage and culture, save their language from extinction, raise awareness about the Circassian genocide, return to Circassia and establish a completely autonomous or independent Circassian state in its pre-Russian invasion borders.
+Circassian nationalism (Note: Адыгэ лъэпкъыпсэ, /ady/) is the desire among Circassians worldwide to preserve their heritage and culture, save their language from extinction, raise awareness about the Circassian genocide, return to Circassia and establish a completely autonomous or independent Circassian state in its pre-Russian invasion borders.

 In almost every community of Circassians around the world, a local advisory council called the "Adyghe Khase" can be found.
 The goal of such councils are to provide Circassians with a comfortable place where they can speak Circassian, engage in Circassian cultural activities, learn about the laws of Adyghe Xabze or seek advice.
 These advisory councils are coordinated on a local and regional basis, and communicate internationally through the International Circassian Association (ICA).

 Russo-Circassian War

 Circassia and the Circassians before the Russian invasion

 The Circassians have inhabited historical Circassia since antiquity.
 They formed many states throughout time that were known to the outside world, occasionally falling under brief control of the Romans, and later Scythian and Sarmatian groups, followed by Turkic groups, most importantly the Khazars, and then becoming a protectorate of the Ottoman Empire.
 Nonetheless, the Circassians generally maintained a high level of autonomy.
 Due to their Black Sea coast location, owning the important ports of Anapa, Sochi and Tuapse, they were heavily involved in trade, and many early European slaves were Circassians (additionally, the Mamluks of Egypt, the Persian ghulams, and the Ottoman Janissaries had a strong ethnic Circassian component, and the Circassian Mamluks even ruled Egypt).